ubccpsc/310/README.md

 ## Project

 The project is an integral part of this course. **The project will be difficult and time consuming**.
-Projects will be completed in pairs (everyone *must* have a partner).
-Your partner must be in the same lab section as you.
+Projects will be completed in pairs (everyone *must* have a partner, and you must work with the same parter for the duration of the term).
+Your partner needs to be in the same lab section as you.
 You should expect the project to take ~6 hours / week / person (13 weeks * 2 people * 6 hours = 156 hours).
 It is extremely important you not leave project deliverables until the last moment.

 The intent of this project is to give you the opportunity to concretely apply the course concepts on a real system, but with fewer constraints than were possible in CPSC 210.
 At the same time, the system does have _some_ constraints to simulate a real system specified by real clients.
 A strong test emphasis reenforces the importance (and difficulty) of building high-quality software in practice.